kyma-project/kyma/components/ui-api-layer/docs/resource-quotas-status.md

 When both checks have passed and the resources usage in the given Environment did not exceed any ResourceQuota limit, return the ResourceQuotasStatus with a flag set to `false`.

-## Examples of the query and response
+## Examples of the query and the response

 The ResourceQuotasStatus query looks as follows:
 ```graphql